brandonto/sdl-space-shooter/README.md

 sdl-space-shooter
 =================

-A 2D space shooter written in C++ with SDL, using the Object Oriented paradigm.
+A 2D space shooter written in C++ with SDL2 library, using the OOP paradigm.
 Done primarily as a learning exercise on software architecture.
 The code base tries to use many design patterns common in game development.